andrew-edwards/empirical-dyn-mod/README.md

 with **master** in blue.
 This last bit tells you that you are in a directory that is being tracked in a GitHub repository (don't worry about why it's called master yet).

-The basic commands that I use are:
+### The basic commands that I use are:

+      git s                             <View status of the repository>
+      git com "MESSAGE"                 <Commit changes with message>
+      git add filename                  <Add 'filename' (including path) to the list of files being tracked by git>
+	  git push							<Push your changes to GitHub>
+	  git fetch ****					<fetch changes that someone else has made>
+	  git merge							<merge the fetched changes with your local repository>

+In more detail:

-	> git s
+	git s

-short for **git status**.
-This tells you if everything is 'up to date'.
+is short for **git status**, and tells you if everything is 'up to date'.

-	> git com "Comment here"
+	git com "Comment here"

-short for **git commit**.
+is short for **git commit**.
 Once you have made a change to a file then you can 'commit' it to your repository.
 Git then notes that commit, but in such a way that you can **always go back to earlier versions of the file**.
 You do not end up with multiple copies of the same file in your directory - Git efficiently keeps track of the **differences** but in hidden folders.

 Each commit needs a comment describing what you did, such as

-	> git com "Updated README.md with comments about commiting."
+	git com "Updated README.md with comments about commiting."

-Rough for now:
+Next,

+	git add filename

+tells git to keep track of changes to that filename in this repository.
+To ignore a file (or a type of file), you add that file to the **.gitignore** file for that repository.
+Don't worry about that for now.

-	> git push
+	git push

-This pushes your changes back to your GitHub web page.
+pushes your changes back to the version of your repository that is on your GitHub web page.

 	> git fetch **** -- see notes in hake